NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_over-subscription.rst

    be monitored, and capacity must be increased as usage nears predefined thresholds.

-All NetApp drivers conform to the standard
-Cinder scheduler-based over-subscription framework in which the ``max_over_subscription_ratio`` and ``reserved_percentage`` configuration options are used to control the degree of
+The NetApp unified driver conforms to the standard Cinder scheduler-based over-subscription framework in which the ``max_over_subscription_ratio`` and ``reserved_percentage`` configuration options are used to control the degree of